dmbarbour/awelon/AboutAwelon.md

         conjoin :: ((x * y) + (x * z)) -> x * (y + z)
         merge   :: (x+x) -> x

-Here the `@p` on disjoin is to represent that disjoin requires knowledge that a value with evidence of the split will be in the same location as a value outside of it - i.e. we cannot make a choice in one location then apply it somewhere else without some evidence of that choice.
+Here the `@p` on disjoin is to represent that disjoin requires knowledge that a value with evidence of the split will be in the same spatial-temporal location as a value outside of it - i.e. we cannot make a choice in one location then apply it somewhere else without some evidence of that choice.

 The distrib primitive is mostly used as the final step for copying a sum type.

 Awelon doesn't strictly enforce equivalent types on merge.
 But the types must be compatible; all operations on a sum after a merge are applied on both branches.
 A physical merge will often be favored for performance.

+#### Static Choice

+Awelon distinguishes the notion of a "static" choice `(x | y)`.
+A static choice is made based on literal numbers and text that were part of the code or powerbox.
+Static choices are very common for configuration and metaprogramming.

+All operations on dynamic choices will work for static, and there is a variation of disjoin for static choice that is much less constrained.
+Words defined for dynamic choice will work for static choice, and static choice can be cast to dynamic choice.

+The primary advantage of static choice is a variation of disjoin that has a more ideal signature:

+        disjoinStatic ::  (x*(y|z)) -> ((x*y)|(x*z))

 ## Awelon's Module System